-•• This symbol is located furthest up to the left when an article continues from the previous page.
+◀¶ This symbol is located furthest up to the left when an article continues from the previous page.

 - The owner's manual and the environment (p.
-23) - Information on the Internet (p.
-19)
+24) - Support and information about the car on the Internet (p.
+20)

 Digital owner's manual in the car